DurdonaG/career_outcomes_PhD_Graduates_JHU/README.md

 ![](https://github.com/DurdonaG/career_outcomes_PhD_Graduates_JHU/blob/main/Images/ClusterAnalysis%20By%20Job%20Tyoe%20.png)

-After running multiple iterations, we now have the output to graph and summarize the data.
+After running multiple iterations, I now have the output to graph and summarize the data.
 Here is the output graph for this cluster analysis.
 Following scater plot demonstrates clusters more clearly:
 ![](https://github.com/DurdonaG/career_outcomes_PhD_Graduates_JHU/blob/main/Images/Graph%20by%20Job%20type.png)

 ## Conclusion

 To conclude, upon graduation, most of the students were inclined towards Academia sector.
 When it comes to the job type, upon graduation Primary teaching was the most popular among recent PhD graduates.
 For the future research, it would be interesting to look at how this trend has changed over the years and whether students retain the same position after 10 years of graduation as the one they had right upon graduation.
 It would also be interesting to look at what factors play a role for students to pick job type or a job sector.
+Student choice changes could be also analyzed over some period of time to understand whether the experience affects student's choice.